SystemsApproach/ops/intro.rst

 an engineering choice: Service Meshes provide more features than we need, and correspondingly, we are able to realize the necessary functionality using more narrowly focused mechanisms.
-There is also a pedagogical reason: The fine-grain components we use are more consistent with our goal of identifying the elemental pieces of operations and management, rather than having those components bundled in a comprehensive package.
+There is also a pedagogical reason: The fine-grained components we use are more consistent with our goal of identifying the elemental pieces of operations and management, rather than having those components bundled in a comprehensive package.
 We do, however, return to the role of